-Cold pilgering also known as tube reduction or cold rolling is a process where a tube is cold-reduced by working it between a rocking set of dies on the outside and a hardened mandrel on the inside.
-In this process the hollow metallic tube is reduced along three dimensions: outer diameter, internal diameter and wall thickness, reduction in these factors elongates the length of the tube further.
-In this process reduction rates of up to 50 – 60% are achieved in a single pass which is higher than the reductions achievable in the cold drawing process.
-During the cold pilger process seamless hollow undergoes high compressive residual stress thus attaining highest quality of finished tubes with superior surface finish, tight dimensional tolerances, and excellent machine-ability.
+Cold pilgering, also known as tube reduction or cold rolling, is a process where a tube is cold-reduced by working it between a rocking set of dies on the outside and a hardened mandrel on the inside.
+In this process, the hollow metallic tube is reduced along three dimensions: outer diameter, internal diameter, and wall thickness; reduction in these factors elongate the length of the tube further.
+In this process, 50 – 60% reduction rates are achieved in just a single pass, which is a lot higher than the reductions achievable in the cold drawing process.
+Seamless hollow undergoes high compressive residual stress during the cold Pilger process, thus attaining the highest quality of finished seamless pipes and tubes with a better surface finish and excellent in machine-ability.

-Cold drawing is a metalworking process where the metal is stretched by using tensile forces at room temperature.
-In this process desired size of the tube is achieved by drawing it through a die which is smaller than the tube, elongating the length and reducing the diameter of the tube.
+Cold drawing is a process where the metal is stretched by using tensile forces at room temperature.
+In this process, the desired size of the tube is achieved by drawing it through a smaller die, elongating its length, and reducing the diameter of the seamless tube.

-Cold drawing process enhances the quality of the tubes with smooth surface finish, precise dimensions and high strength.
-Machine used for drawing is called a draw bench.
-Shalco has this machine in various sizes in order to achieve smaller sizes.
-We carry out different cold drawing process at our plant such as:1) Sink drawing
+Cold drawing process improves the quality of the tubes with a smooth surface finish, precise dimensions, and high strength.
+The machine used for drawing is called a drawbench.
+Shalco Industries has this machine in various sizes to achieve more petite sizes.
+There are two ways to do this-

-Sink drawing also known as hollow drawing is the simplest cold drawing procedure.
-In this process there is no mandrel inside the tube, so the tube is passed through a die of a smaller size and it is worked for a smoother polished surface.
-Only the outer diameter of the tube is reduced and not affecting the wall thickness to a great extent.
-During this process the inner surface is not pressurized so it can be further elongated using other cold drawing process.2) Rod drawing
+Sink drawing or hollow drawing, is the most uncomplicated cold drawing procedure.
+There is no mandrel inside the tube, hence the steel tube is passed through a smaller die, and it is worked for a smoother and more polished surface.
+The outer diameter of the steel tube is reduced and does not affect the wall thickness to a great extent.
+The inner shell is not pressurized during this process, so it can be further elongated using another cold drawing process.

-Rod drawing process reduces the outer diameter and inner wall thickness at the same time.
-In this process the tube is drawn with a mandrel inside the tube through the die.
-The hardened mandrel inside the tube when drawn through the die exerts pressure reducing the wall thickness and outer diameter.
-Size of the tubes depends upon the die and the mandrel.
+The Rod drawing process reduces the outer diameter and inner wall thickness simultaneously.
+In this process, the tube, with a mandrel inside, is drawn through the said die.
+When drawn through the die, the hardened mandrel inside the tube exerts pressure reducing the wall thickness and outer diameter.
+The size of the seamless tubes depends upon the die and the mandrel.